oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 ### 3.3.3 Multiple Representations Example

-> EDITOR'S NOTE: intro text may need revision if examples are removed from the JADN Specification

 The [[JADN Specification](#jadn-v20)], section 7.3,
 uses a simple example of an IM for a university to illustrate the use of ERDs for IMs.
 This section uses that ERD as a starting